Peer effect analysis with latent processes: Causality, stochastic process, and likelihood

-Therefore, probabilities reduce to a standard exponential race with independent draws if the rates do not vary.
-Changes in exponential rates are a measure of dependence and social interaction; they reflect peer effects.
+Therefore, probabilities reduce to a standard exponential race with independent draws when the rates do not vary.
+Changes in exponential rates are a measure of dependence and social interaction; they reflect peer effects. \end{example}